hoangnth2k/dbs-401/README.md

 7. **Create a Pull Request**: Go to the original repository and create a pull request from your forked repository.
 Provide a clear description of your changes and why they should be merged.

-We appreciate your contributions and look forward to working together to improve TechShopHCMUTE!
+We appreciate your contributions and look forward to working together to improve TechShop!